 About the School

-- OMC provides the opportunity for high school students to attend/be enrolled in both college and high school courses while completing the high school credit requirements necessary for receiving a high school diploma.
 In all instances, OMC students receive dual credit for each college course.
-Some college courses such as ENG 101 count as a “required” dual credit course.
-Students will receive 3 college credit hours on the college transcript AND 1.0 high school credit on the high school transcript…for the same course!!
-Other college courses such as COM 252 count as an “elective” dual credit course with the students receiving 3 college hours on the college transcript and 1.0 high school credit on the high school transcript…for the same course.
+Some college courses such as ENG 101 count as a required dual credit course.
+Students will receive three college credit hours on the college transcript and one high school credit on the high school transcript for the same course!
+Other college courses such as COM 252 count as an elective, with the student receiving three college hours on the college transcript and one high school credit.

-If you need assistance at the district level, please contact the School Leadership support specialist at (859) 381-4233.
+For assistance at the district level of FCPS, please contact Mark Sellers, a School Leadership support specialist, at (859) 381-4233.

 Our mission is to provide all students, especially lower income, first-generation college, and minority students, an opportunity to achieve high school and college academic success, to explore and pursue vocational and career aspirations, and to prepare themselves for future college experiences in a supportive, academically challenging environment supported by Fayette County Public Schools and Bluegrass Community and Technical College.